code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 }
 ```

 # Creating the Repository

-Modelled resources must be complemented by a corresponding repository implementation.
-This can be achieved by implementing one of those two repository interfaces:
+Modelled resources must be complemented by a corresponding [repository implementation](http://katharsis-jsonapi.readthedocs.io/en/latest/user-docs.html#repositories).

+ This can be achieved by implementing one of two repository interfaces:
 1. ResourceRepositoryV2 for a resource
 2. RelationshipRepositoryV2 resp.
 BulkRelationshipRepositoryV2 for resource relationships